 One of the questions I discuss in my new book What Happens After You Die is, what does the Bible say about whether angels exist?
 The short answer is “Yes, they do!”
 In fact, "Angels" are mentioned almost three hundred times in Scripture.1

-Since they exist what should we understand about angels and how, if at all, do they affect our lives in this world from the spirit realm?
+Since Scripture tells us angels exist, what should we understand about angels and how, if at all, do they affect our lives in this world from the spirit realm?
 You might find it quite remarkable, but at the moment you accepted Jesus for the forgiveness of your sins God assigned angels to minister to you.

-And we don’t have just one.
-There is a collection of them looking out for each believer personally, not just children.
+And we don’t have just one angel.
+There is a collection of angels looking out for each believer personally, not just children.
 The passage of scripture stating it the clearest is from the teaching of Jesus –

 “See that you do not despise one of these little ones.
 For I tell you that their angels in heaven always see the face of my Father in heaven…” (Matthew 18:10)